raiment-studios/monorepo/source/projects/sea/apps/sea-jsx/README.md

 # sea-jsx

-A host for running a JSX React function with hot reloading.
+A quick, simple command-line tool to run single JavaScript React Components with hot-reloading without tedious project configuration.

 ## Vision

-A quick, simple command-line tool to run single JavaScript React Components with hot-reloading without an project setup.
+A quick, simple command-line tool to run single JavaScript React Components with hot-reloading without tedious project configuration.
 This allows quick experimentation and iteration without spending time on initial boilerplate and without cluttering workspaces with configuration and intermediate files.

 ## Checkpoints